Glossary of legal terms

 Instructions

 The solicitor must instruct experts to report.
-The solicitor must instruct barristers (Junior and QC) To advise, to draft papers/court documents, to represent at court hearings.
+The solicitor must instruct barristers (Junior and KC) To advise, to draft papers/court documents, to represent at court hearings.

 Judge